xingjeffrey/syntax_rhythm_pbb/README.md

 Abstract:

-> The complex acoustic structure of birdsong supports many conspecific communication functions.
+> The acoustic structure of birdsong is spectrally and temporally complex.
+Temporal complexity is often investigated in a syntactic framework focusing on the statistical features of symbolic song sequences.
-This complexity is often investigated in a syntactic framework, focusing on the statistical features of symbolic song sequences.
-Alternatively, song complexities can be investigated in a rhythmic framework focusing on the relative timing patterns across song units, which may complement insights from syntactic analyses.
-Here, we investigate the merits of combining both frameworks by integrating syntactic and rhythmic analyses of Australian pied butcherbird (*Cracticus nigrogularis*) songs, which exhibit an organized syntax and diverse rhythms at the note level.
-We present methods for investigating syntactic-rhythmic relations in birdsong, and show that pied butcherbird song rhythms are categorically organized and predictable by the first-order sequential syntactic structure of song.
+Alternatively, temporal patterns can be investigated in a rhythmic framework that focuses on the relative timing between song elements.
+Here, we investigate the merits of combining both frameworks by integrating syntactic and rhythmic analyses of Australian pied butcherbird (Cracticus nigrogularis) songs, which exhibit organized syntax and diverse rhythms.
+We show that pied butcherbird song rhythms are categorically organized and predictable by the song’s first-order sequential syntax.
 These song rhythms remain categorically distributed and strongly associated with first-order sequential syntax after controlling for variance in note length, suggesting that the intervals between notes are structured in a way that gives rise to a syntactically independent rhythm.
-We discuss the implication of syntactic-rhythmic relations as a relevant feature of song complexity in respect to signals such as human speech and music, and advocate for a broader conception of song complexity that takes into account syntax, rhythm, and their interaction along with potentially other acoustic and perceptual features.
+We discuss the implication of syntactic-rhythmic relations as a relevant feature of song complexity with respect to signals such as human speech and music, and advocate for a broader conception of song complexity that takes into account syntax, rhythm, and their interaction with other acoustic and perceptual features.

-Data is available at {DRYAD LINK}
+Data is available at {Zenodo LINK}

 Project Organization